romansey/brainstash/README.md

 * Add a new, responsive design
 * Implement a backend service to optionally(!) allow users to authenticate and sync tasks across devices
+* Convert logo to SVG
+* Improve the entire CSS and font situation